 Create space for guided conversations and contributions from the team.
 While brief meetings are the best meetings, make sure there’s adequate space for team members to contribute.

 4. Provide Regular Feedback: “End of the year reviews are passé,” shared one PROMARK coach.
-Employees want to be challenged, pursue new goals, and feel like they’re growing into their full potential.
+Employees want to be challenged, pursue new goals, and feel like they’re growing to their full potential.
 Waiting for a mid- or end-of-year review to provide team members feedback oftentimes leaves them, especially top performers, inefficiently expending energy, leading to stagnation and feeling vocationally unfulfilled.
-While it’s up to every leader to define what is “regular,” recurrent feedback helps cultivate clear expectations, coaching opportunities, and garnered trust between a manager and their team.
-Taking one or two minutes to praise both individuals and work teams in public creates massive potential for increased eagerness and engagements.
+While it’s up to every leader to define what is “regular,” recurrent feedback helps cultivate clear expectations, and coaching opportunities and garnered trust between a manager and their team.
+Taking one or two minutes to praise both individuals and work teams in public creates massive potential for increased eagerness and engagement.